 If you haven’t heard of it before, Binance is a cryptocurrency exchange, which operates the world’s biggest bitcoin exchange and altcoin crypto exchange in the world by volume.

 As in the most online platforms, the first step is to set up an account.
 With Binance is just few a clicks, if you have an email account, which everybody does.
 And after you have logged in into your, we can start and try the first method.

 Table of Contents

-The downside of this method is that are limited numbers of trading pairs and only support market orders.
+The downside of this method is that the numbers of trading pairs are limited and only support market orders.
 This means that you will have to take the current market price.

 You can do that by going to Trade from the top navigation bar and select ‘Classic’ from the drop-down.
 Then you will be redirected to the trading page.